institute-of-coding/accreditation-standard/README.md

 ## Theme 1 - Work Package 1.1: Accreditation Standard

-This is the source repository for the draft standard, which is published at https://institute-of-coding.github.io/accreditation-standard/
+This is the source repository for the draft standard, which is published at the [institute-of-coding](https://institute-of-coding.github.io/accreditation-standard/)